Nuitka/Nuitka-website/doc/doc/commercial/protect-data-files.rst

 As you can see from below code, the traditional Python file handling just works, and we took large efforts to get standard ``open`` to work seamlessly.
-It is not the easiest way to use data files, but a very common usage in third party packages and the idea of Nuitka commercial is to make work, what worked before, see below for the more modern approaches.
+It is not the easiest way to use data files, but a very common usage in third-party packages and the idea of Nuitka commercial is to make work, what worked before, see below for the more modern approaches.